whatsname1991/whatsname1991.github.io/_pages/about.md

 * Two papers on knowledge graph embedding and graph neural networks are accepted by ICML 2022!
 * Two papers on geometric disentangeled CF and adaptive recommendation are accepted by SIGIR 2022!
 * One paper on multi-cascade social identity linkage is accepted by ICDE 2022.
-* One paper on graph-based recommendation is accepted by accepted by SDM 2022.
+* One paper on graph-based recommendation is accepted by SDM 2022.
 * One paper on scalable dense retrieval is accepted by Web Conference 2022.
+* One paper on COVID-19 prediction is accepted by PNAS (The Proceedings of the National Academy of Sciences) 2022.

 * One paper on hubness-aware user identity linkage is accepted by CIKM 2021.
 * One paper on VQA is accepted by PR 2021.